Spotted an unwanted visitor?

 Life Cycle and Diet

-They generally have 3/6 litters per year producing up to 14 pups per litter, and they in turn reach sexual maturity approx 5 weeks.
+They generally have 3/6 litters per year producing up to 14 pups per litter, and they in turn reach sexual maturity approximately 5 weeks.
 So if you put all that together under ideal conditions the population can grow from 2 to 15,000 in just one year.

 The brown rat is omnivore but will eat almost anything, cereals are preferred eating 50g of food per day and water is a requisite needing 60ml per day to survive.